brajchit/patronato-api/README.md

 - when a category.code is updated, then subcategories codes should be updateds -

+# next possible issues
+- when DB can't connect but req, res is on listening
+-

 # questions
 - a product could be store without units or packagin
+  - resp: store with packaging